SlimeVR/SlimeVR-Docs-Site/diy/imu-comparison.md

 ---
 ## BMI160
+The BMI160 is the current go-to IMU for DIY SlimeVR.
-The BMI 160 is a relatively new chip with decent performance.
+The BMI160 is a relatively new chip with decent performance and good reliability.
-This chip's ratings could potentially improve with more testing.
+It is recommended that you use experimental firmware as it improves the BMI160s performance considerably.

 |Reset time |Cost  |Availability|Build quality|
 |:---------:|:----:|:----------:|:-----------:|